KevBelisle/lotr-lcg-assets/README.md

 ### Vafthrudnir-Ext

 The Vafthrudnir font is mainly used for the title / name of cards.
-Some of the card names feature diacritics (eg: accents) on certain characters, which were not included in any of the versions of the font I could find.
+Some of the card names feature diacritics (eg: accents) on certain characters, which were not included in any of the versions of the font I could find, so I added them.

-I imported the font into [GlyphrStudio](https://www.glyphrstudio.com/app/) and added them manually.
+## Contribution guidelines

+### Icons

+For consistency reasons, all SVG icons/symbols should follow these guidelines:

+- the artboard should be sized to 1 in x 1 in
+- the actual icon should be centered and approximately 0.9 in x 0.9 in
+- all `<path>` components should have the `fill="currentColor"` property (this allows easily setting the color in CSS)

+### Vafthrudnir-Ext

-To contribute, load the `vafthrudnir-ext - Glyphr Project.txt` file into Glyphr and make your edits, and open a pull request with:
+To contribute, load the `vafthrudnir-ext - Glyphr Project.txt` file into [GlyphrStudio](https://www.glyphrstudio.com/app/) and make your edits, and open a pull request with:

 - the updated `vafthrudnir-ext - Glyphr Project.txt` file
 - the updated `.woff` and `.woff2` font files